amh4/my_cv/README.md

 - Co-led a project to improve the client messaging system as the organisation grew to over 1 million clients.
 Successfully took the idea through the concept phase, management review and implementation.
 This improved the speed at which we could respond to client enquiries by 20 to 30%, thus maintaining a high level of service during a key growth phase.

-- Established and developed relationships with clients from a vast range of backgrounds through face-to-face meetings, phone calls and emails with the elderly, disabled and near end-of-life.
+- Established and developed relationships with clients from a range of backgrounds through face-to-face meetings, phone calls and emails.
 Prioritising the needs of the client, no matter how small, whilst always offering empathy and patience was fundamental to all of my interactions with our clients and foundational to a high level of service.
 This contributed to multiple awards for best customer service within the sector.

 **Blueprint Capital - G7 Currency Markets** (December 2014 - November 2016)
 Propietary Trader